Anton Ackermann

-Anton Ackermann (born Eugen Hanisch, 25 November 1905 – 4 May 1973) was an East German Communist politician who represented the Communist Party of Germany (KPD) and the Socialist Unity Party of Germany (SED).
-He was a candidate member of the Politbüro of the Central Committee of the SED.
-In 1953, he briefly served as Minister of Foreign Affairs.
+Anton Ackermann (born Eugen Hanisch; 25 November 1905 – 4 May 1973) was a German communist politician who was a leading functionary of the Communist Party of Germany (KPD) and the Socialist Unity Party of Germany (SED).
+He served as the first director of the Institute for Economic Research, East Germany's foreign intelligence service, from 1951 to 1952, and briefly acted as Minister of Foreign Affairs in 1953.

 Life and career

-Weimar Republic
+Weimar era

 Ackermann, the son of a hosier, also worked as a hosier and a labourer after completing elementary school.
 At the same time, he began his political career in the Free Socialist Youth (FSJ) of the Social Democratic Party.

 From 1920 to 1928, he worked as functionary of the Communist Youth League of Germany.
 In 1926 he joined the Communist Party of Germany.

-From 1929 to 1931, he attended the International Lenin School in Moscow, where he remained as an aspirant until 1933.
+From 1929 to 1931, Ackermann attended the International Lenin School in Moscow, where he remained as an aspirant until 1933.
 Back in Germany, he then worked in the Germany Department of the Communist International as a personal aide to Fritz Heckert and Wilhelm Pieck.
 There he met Elli Schmidt, with whom he had two children and lived as husband and wife until their separation in 1949.

-Nazi Period
+Nazi era

 After the Nazis entered government, Ackermann worked illegally for the now-banned KPD in Berlin from 1933 to 1935, including as John Schehr's secretary.
-In 1935, he emigrated to Prague and remained there until 1937.
-At the KPD's Brussels Conference in October 1935, Ackermann was elected to the Party's central committee and as a candidate member of the Politbüro.
+In 1935, Ackermann emigrated to Prague and remained there until 1937.
+At the KPD's Brussels Conference in October 1935, he was elected to the Party's central committee and as a candidate member of the Politbüro.

-In 1937, during the Spanish Civil War, he worked as director of the Political School of the International Brigades in Benicàssim.
+In 1937, during the Spanish Civil War, Ackermann worked as director of the Political School of the International Brigades in Benicàssim.
 After a stay in Paris, he went to Moscow in 1940.
 There he became editor of the newspaper Das freie Wort.
 In 1941 he worked with German prisoners of war and co-founded the Moscow-based National Committee for a Free Germany (NKFD).
 From 1941 to 1945 he directed the 'Free Germany' radio station.
 In 1945 he was awarded the Order of the Red Star.